Category Archives: Romantic Comedy

 This is a wonderful way to add a tidbit of worth to an otherwise story about romance.

-Babe is a very strong female character but it’s not bashed over our heads, but rather simmering below the surface.
+Babe is a strong female character but it’s not bashed over our heads, but simmering below the surface.
 Unfortunately, this may be missed by those focused only on the most obvious elements.

 As entertaining as the film is something is missing that ranks it below other productions like West Side Story, Singin’ in the Rain, or The Music Man.
 It might be a lack of serious drama replaced by a corny element or the need for one big memorable music number.

-The Pajama Game (1957) may not be the greatest musical of all time but it’s got enough songs and dances to satisfy a musical fan.
+The Pajama Game (1957) may not be the greatest musical of all time but has enough songs and dances to satisfy a musical fan.
 Day envelopes the role just fine but I’ll always wonder how Janis Paige would have done in the film role.

 A Countess From Hong Kong-1967